junxit/us-congress-bills-111/bill.md

   >   - **(3)** To identify factors adversely affecting or preventing the restoration of the health of the marine ecosystem and coastal economies of the Northwest Straits.
   >   - **(4)** To develop scientifically sound restoration and protection recommendations, informed by local priorities, that address such factors.
   >   - **(5)** To assist in facilitating the successful implementation of such recommendations by developing broad support among appropriate authorities, stakeholder groups, and local communities.
-  >   - **(6)** To develop regional projects based on such recommendations to protect and restore the Northwest Straits ecosystem.
+  >   - **(6)** To develop and implement regional projects based on such recommendations to protect and restore the Northwest Straits ecosystem.
   >   - **(7)** To serve as a public forum for the discussion of policies and actions of Federal, State, or local government, an Indian tribe affected by this title, or the Government of Canada with respect to the marine ecosystem of the Northwest Straits.
   >   - **(8)** To inform appropriate authorities and local communities about the marine ecosystem of the Northwest Straits and about issues relating to the marine ecosystem of the Northwest Straits.
   >   - **(9)** To consult with all Indian tribes affected by this title to ensure that the work of the Commission does not violate tribal treaty rights.